 Work boots, men’s and women’s dress shoes, cowboy boots and many other types of sneakers have elevated heels, which means most of us are accustom to a limited range of motion, dampened feedback, a layer of protection and a shortened Achilles tendon.
 Even small amounts of barefoot running (or walking) can leave feet sore and fatigued, but too much barefoot running can lead to injuries like plantar fasciitis, a inflamed Achilles tendon or strained calf muscles.

 Most of America’s top professional and collegiate distance-running coaches utilize some form of barefoot running or barefoot strength and proprioception drills in small doses.
 Used properly these drills can improve balance, strengthen the small muscles in the feet and lower legs and maintain a runner’s form and, ultimately, individual running economy (oxygen cost at a given pace) to maximize race performance.

 But if you’ve never done any kind of barefoot drills or running, it is important to transition into unshod exercising very slowly.
 Consider starting with barefoot lunges, barefoot squats or walking barefoot through sand with accentuated rolling from heel to mid-stance to toes.
 After a few weeks, you can start running easy acceleration strides or a few cool down laps on the soft grass infield after a long run or track workout.

 The principle behind barefoot running makes sense, but even if you’ve got great mechanics and exceptional core strength, you should still run with shoes to keep your feet out of harm’s way and choose a lightweight, minimalist shoes with a low ramp angle to mimic the bare foot.
-Shoes will protect your feet from hazards like glass, gravel and debris, and they will provide thermal protection properties.
+Newton Running Shoes, and shoes in general will protect your feet from hazards like glass, gravel and debris, and they will provide thermal protection properties.

 The bottom line: if you’re going to run barefoot, do it responsibly, sensibly and in small doses.